 There is little to no association of seismicity with the Polaris fault, and, in fact, clusters of activity occur on either side of the fault, with implied orientations more consistent with the NE striking Dog Valley fault zone (i.e., source of the 1966 ML 5.9 Truckee earthquake).
 This activity could be considered remnant aftershocks of the 1966 earthquake.

 In cross section, final HypoDD relocations tend to cluster vertically rather than along dipping planes (Figure 11), although dipping structures can be identified in the relocation set.
 A vertical distribution of seismicity within the clusters could reflect depth errors in the relocation process; depth control is an inherent challenge in earthquake locations.
 Some of the vertical extent seen in many of the sequences is undoubtedly due to location uncertainty; however the vertical extent of most clusters exceeds the individual event depth error (EZ) estimates.
 Additionally, many structures do show clear azimuthal alignments, preferentially NW or NE, consistent with the orientation of focal mechanisms and implied by the stress field.
 Also, the preponderance of high-angle focal mechanisms would imply high-angle structures.
 In the E-W cross-section (Figure 11), the majority of earthquakes are located between 5-18 km.
 Therefore, 18 km is a well-constrained depth for the base of the upper-crustal seismogenic zone in the North Tahoe area.
-There is also an apparent gap in seismicity at approximately longitude -120.1° for earthquakes less than 10 km depth; this reflects the depth range of earthquake clustering just west of the California–Nevada border and specifically the relatively deep cluster of activity near the north end of the West Tahoe fault, and activity further north.
+There is also an apparent gap in seismicity at approximately longitude -120.1° for earthquakes shallower than 10 km depth; this reflects the depth range of earthquake clustering just west of the California–Nevada border and specifically the relatively deep cluster of activity near the north end of the West Tahoe fault, and activity further north.